btrplace/scheduler/bench/README.md

 ## Usage as a standalone application ##

-Download the last release of the application, and uncompress it.
+Download or build the last release of the application, and uncompress it.
 The `benchLauncher` script can then be used to launch a single bench from a btrplace instance json file: